iStefo/bobby/README.md

 ## Acknowledgements
 ### Sponsor
 #### Boinx Software
 where I'm proud to work at with all the amazing people.
-They make [cool software for OS X and iOS](http://boinx.com) and payed me for the hours I worked at *Bobby*.
+They make [cool software for OS X and iOS](http://boinx.com) and payed me for the hours I worked at *bobby*.

 ### Libraries
 #### optimist